cyberrangecz/frontend-statistical-visualizations/README.md

-# KYPO Trainings Statistical Visualizations
+# CyberRangeᶜᶻ Platform Trainings Statistical Visualizations

 This dashboard serves for display and exploration of collected data from multiple training instances in a single training definition.